Skip to main content

 The kind of pension and benefits you’re entitled to generally depends on your age, assets and income.

-Generally, to be eligible for the Age Pension, you must:
+Generally, to be eligible for the Age Pension, you must meet the following:

-If your income or assets are above certain limits, your pension payment will be reduced, or you may not be eligible at all.
+If your income is above a certain limit, your pension payment will be reduced, or you may not be eligible at all.
+The limit will depend on whether you’re single or whether you have a partner.

 Your income includes money from: